The Two Weight Inequality for the Hilbert Transform: A Primer: Necessary Conditions

 \subsection{Context and Discussion}

-The necessity of the $\mathscr A_2 $ condition was easily available, with an argument of Sergei Treil already pointed out by Sarason in his note \cite{sarasonConj}.
+In the absence of common point masses, the necessity of the \emph{full} $\mathscr A_2 $ condition, namely \eqref{e:full}, was easily available, with an argument of Sergei Treil already pointed out by Sarason in his note \cite{sarasonConj}.
 This argument, based upon complex variables, has close analogs in \cites{V,10031596}.
-The real variable proof presented herein is in \cite{10014043}.
-The early paper of Muckenhoupt and Wheeden \cite{MR0417671} contains a proof of the necessity of the half-Poisson condition,
+A real variable proof is in \cite{10014043}, it is essentially an elaboration of the argument in the early paper of Muckenhoupt and Wheeden \cite{MR0417671}.
+Despite the necessity, only the half Poisson $ A_2$ condition is used, together with testing, in the proof of sufficiency, in the case of no common point masses.

-(The half-Poisson condition suffices for almost the entire proof; the full Poisson condition is needed to deduce the functional energy inequality.)
-Higher dimensional extensions, which are not straight forward, are discussed in \cite{08070246}.
+Higher dimensional extensions of the $ A_2$ which are not straight forward, are discussed in \cite{08070246}.
+There are notable distinctions important to higher dimensions.
+First, the necessary Poisson type condition only comes in its `half' form.
+Second, the power on the Poisson kernel comes as the square of the dimension of the kernel involved, a feature familiar from the analysis of reproducing kernel spaces.
+Third, the degree of the Poisson kernel matches the important derivative Poisson decay, important to energy considerations, only when the dimension of the kernel is one.

 The energy inequality was influenced by the following assumption placed upon the pair of weights in \cites{V,10031596}.
 Assume that there is a finite constant $ \mathscr P$ so that for all intervals $ I_0$, and all partitions $ \mathcal P$ of $ I_0$ into intervals,